 The Perfect Print

-Being a lover of prints myself, I understand how hard it is to fake a different look with the exact same piece if it's printed.
-This can be a bit tricky if you're not as skilled in creating outfits as others.
+Being a lover of prints myself, I understand how hard it is to fake a different look with the exact same piece if it’s printed.
+This can be a bit tricky if you’re not as skilled in creating outfits as others.
 A printed piece can definitely be spotted more easily versus a solid item.
-The key to this is limiting yourself to purchasing prints.
-If it's a printed blouse, you definitely have the option to wear it with different color and style bottoms, but the overall look won't look as different.
-When you go shopping, buy prints according to two things, "extraordinary" and "color combination."
-Extraordinary, being a print that you have not seen or is not commonly worn.
-These types of prints are mostly easily available in vintage pieces.
-Those once in a lifetime prints that you know you won't see anywhere else and if you pass it up, you probably won't come across something like it again.
+The key to this is limiting the number of prints you purchase.
+If it’s a printed blouse, you definitely have the option to wear it with different color and different style of bottoms, but the overall look won’t look as different.
+When you go shopping, buy prints according to two things, “extraordinary” and “color combination.”
+Extraordinary prints are prints that you have not seen or are not commonly worn.
+These types of prints are most easily available in vintage pieces.
+Those once in a lifetime prints that you know you won’t see anywhere else and if you pass it up, you probably won’t come across something like it again.
 A good color combination is the second reason to buy a print.
 Some tops feature color combos that are absolutely beautiful together and flatter your skin tone perfectly.
-If this is an aspect that the particular printed item has, than it is a must have.
-Don't get caught up in purchasing the same colors, as your wardrobe will look as if you're wearing the same items over and over even though you actually aren't.
-Remember that solid pieces transition better through seasons, aren't always easily detected and can allow your pairings to be more streamlined and easily executed.
+If this is an aspect that the particular printed item has then it is a must-have.
+Don’t get caught up in purchasing the same colors, as your wardrobe will look as if you’re wearing the same items over and over even though you actually aren’t.
+Remember that solid pieces transition better through seasons, aren’t always easily detected and can allow your pairings to be more streamlined and easily executed.

 Be Color Creative